Britain wants to get close to Trump. Will Elon Musk stand in the way?

 The long hangover of the Conservative era has allowed Farage to position his movement, with some success, as the “real” opposition in Britain, and Musk’s growing interest in Reform represents an opportunity for Farage to further his standing.

 The populist leader predictably condemned Badenoch’s comments and has attached himself to most of Musk’s remarks.
-He talks openly about hoping for financial backing from Musk, ahead of a round of local elections in May in which Reform is on pace to perform well.
+He has talked openly about hoping for financial backing from Musk, ahead of a round of local elections in May in which Reform is on pace to perform well.

+“He will help us enormously because he’s a hero figure, especially for the youth who really do admire this man,” Farage said of Musk on the GB News channel on Friday.
+“He’s helping us because he has given us an understanding of how we did it in America.
+And that’s very useful to us.”

 “We’re a political party aiming to win the next general election.
 He’s not what we need,” Farage said of Robinson.